Gravity-Bridge/Gravity-Bridge/docs/developer/environment-setup.md

 ### Tips for IDEs

-- We strongly recomend installing [Rust Analyzer](https://rust-analyzer.github.io/) in your IDE.
+- We strongly recommend installing [Rust Analyzer](https://rust-analyzer.github.io/) in your IDE.
 - Launch VS Code in /solidity with the solidity extension enabled to get inline typechecking of the solidity contract
 - Launch VS Code in /module/app with the go extension enabled to get inline typechecking of the dummy cosmos chain